labermt/CST126SRS02/README.md

 Shelmet
 Tentacool Tangela Staryu Spheal Spearow Solrock Sliggoo

+The processing is done on a line by line basis.
+Each line input is echoed back in reverse order before processing the next line.

 A name can be a maximum of 256 characters.

 There is no limit on the number of lines or the number of names per line.